Old Fashioned Southern Hoppin John Crockpot Recipe

 Making Pot Liquor with Dried Peas

 Pot liquor is the juice filled with the flavor of whatever you are cooking in liquid.
-You want plenty of pot liquor with your black eye peas and rice.
-Keep adding water so the peas are always covered.
+You want plenty of pot liquor with your hopping john soup.

 Juices are desired for two reasons; you need the juices to cook the rice in and some folks like to crumble their cornbread into the juices in their bowl.

 It’s common knowledge and cause for debate that some southern cooks add a pinch of sugar to their recipes when no one is looking!
-I do not add sugar to my black eye peas.
+I do not add sugar to my black-eyed peas.
 Regardless, it’s no secret that we do love our Hoppin John and hope you will too.

 Hoppin John: Onions Optional

 I like my Hoppin John topped with lots of fresh chopped raw Vidalia onions.
-Those are optional for the non onion lovers of the world.
+Those are optional for non-onion lovers of the world.

-You can’t beat a simple recipe with few ingredients that warms the body, sticks to the ribs and keeps the grocery budget safe.
-Black Eye Peas and Rice is good anytime of the year and we tend to make it a few times each winter during soup season because we love this meal.
+You can’t beat a simple recipe with few ingredients that warm the body, sticks to the ribs, and keeps the grocery budget safe.
+Black Eye Peas and Rice are good any time of the year and we tend to make it a few times each winter during soup season because we love this meal.

 What To Serve With Black Eye Peas and Rice